 As was discussed before, some law firms might still opt to do a free consultation.
-But do you really need to overly advertise this?
-Couldn’t you come up with a viable marketing strategy that really says what kind of lawyer (or law firm) you are and that delineates the services you provide?
+But do you need to overly advertise this?
+Couldn’t you come up with a viable marketing strategy that says what kind of lawyer (or law firm) you are and that delineates the services you provide?
 Then, when they call and ask, couldn’t you simply tell them the consultation is free at that time?

 But for many law firms, maybe it is time to do away with the free consultations?
-Have you really taken a look at how much time you and/or your law firm spends conducting free consultations?
+Have you taken a look at how much time you and your law firm spends conducting free consultations?
 Have you attempted to quantify all the time and money lost by doing these free consultations?

 For many lawyers and law firms, once this is done, the case can easily be made the “free” consultations should go away.
-If your law firm or lawyers are spending hundreds, if not thousands, of hours per year of time doing “free” initial consultations, the cost might actually be a huge hole in your law firm’s budget.
+If your law firm or lawyers are spending hundreds, if not thousands, of hours per year doing “free” initial consultations, the cost might be a huge hole in your law firm’s budget.

-It is also important to look at the number of “free” consultations done where the potential client did not even hire the firm.
+It is also essential to look at the number of “free” consultations done where the potential client did not even hire the firm.
 For many law firms, this number may be as high as 50% and, for many law firms, even much higher.
 So, why do all these “free” consultations if the non-retention rate is so high?

 Many law firms might also conflict themselves out of cases where they have not even paid a consultation fee.
 Take an area of litigation where one party meets you for a “free” consultation, but then does not hire you or the firm.
 Then, perhaps the opposing party calls, but you cannot take the case because you previously met with the other party.

 Or, how about lawyers who complain that they cannot meet hour billable hour requirements because of all the time spent in “free” consultations.
 For many law firms, this is a common argument given by attorneys for low productivity.

 When you look at variables like this, why do the free consultations?
 Why not charge some amount of money?